James Lowes

+James Lowes is a rugby league and rugby union coach, and a former professional rugby league footballer.
+He has been senior performance coach with Halifax Panthers since 2025.

-James Lowes is a former professional rugby league player and coach.
-He played for Hunslet and Leeds, and found most success with Bradford Bulls, from 1996 to 2003.
+He played rugby league for Hunslet and Leeds, and found most success with Bradford Bulls, from 1996 to 2003.
+He won the Man of Steel Award in 1997.
 He won one international cap for Ireland, and five for Great Britain.

+In rugby league, he has had coaching roles with Salford, Warrington Wolves, Bradford Bulls and Leeds Rhinos, England and Great Britain.
+In rugby union, he has coached Leeds/Yorkshire Carnegie, Ealing Trailfinders and West Park Leeds.

 Club career

 Lowes began his career at Hunslet, joining from junior club Hunslet Parkside in October 1986.
 He was signed by Leeds in 1992 for an initial transfer fee of £30,000.
 Lowes had usually played as a stand-off or scrum-half during his early career, but was converted into a hooker when he joined Leeds.

 Lowes moved to Bradford Bulls for the inaugural Super League season in 1996, following the expiry of his contract at Leeds.
 Lowes was the 1997 Bradford Bulls season's top try scorer, and won the Man of Steel Award as the Bradford Bulls claimed their first Super League championship.
 In the 1997 post-season Lowes was selected to play for Great Britain at hooker in all three matches against Australia in the Super League Test series, scoring a try in the opening game.

 Lowes played for Bradford Bulls at in the 1999 Super League Grand Final which was lost to St. Helens.